-Study: A Mostly Plant-Based Diet Can Prolong Life Expectancy by Over 10 Years
+A Mostly Plant-Based Diet Prolongs Life Expectancy by 10 Years or More

 When it comes to eating healthy for the sake of prolonging your life, there is no time like the present to start leaning into a plant-based diet.
 And even going mostly plant-based can add years to your life expectancy, even if you start today.
 That's the message of the latest study that finds that the benefit of eating mostly plant-based, combined with other healthy habits such as regular exercise, can prolong your life expectancy by 10 years or even more, if you are strict about it and start early enough.
 Who wouldn't say yes to a generous extra decade of healthy time on the planet?